 649 Fifth Avenue South, Suite 201

 ABOUT THE TRUSTEES

 Mr. Clark, an experienced businessman and manager, is President of North Bay Wholesale, Dade City, Florida.
 He is a long-time supporter of various charities and charitable organizations.

-Mr. Cox has been Chairman of the Board of a bank and serves on the Board of Directors of a well-known Florida communications company.
+Mr. Cox was Chairman of the Board of a bank and served on the Board of Directors of a well-known Florida communications company.
 He has also been a practicing attorney in Naples, Florida for 35 years, having received his Juris Doctorate from the University of Tulsa School of Law and a Master of Laws from the University of Miami School of Law.